Arzana

 Estimating

-A custom model trained on historical job costs to price work with target margins, which is where Arzana can move from clerk replacement to margin control.
+A custom model trained on historical job costs to price work with target margins, where Arzana can move from clerk replacement to margin control.

 Order Entry